Day 1. Arrival in Baku, check-in at the hotel

 For most countries visa to Georgia is not required.

 Accommodation and upgrade:

-The cost of the tour provides accommodation in comfortable hotels of 3 * category.
-Accommodation in Baku in hotels Diplomat or Azcot or Qafqaz Park.
+The cost of the tour provides accommodation in comfortable hotels of 3* category.
+Accommodation in Baku in hotels Diplomat, AU Room or Azcot.
 Accommodation in Tbilisi in hotels Sharden, Kalasi or their alternative.
 The exact name of the hotel is given on the day of booking the tour.